rrahn/pairwise_aligner/doc/main_page.md

 # Welcome {#mainpage}

-Welcome to the documentation of the lib_template library.
+Welcome to the documentation of the pairwise_aligner library.
 This website contains the API reference (documentation of the interfaces) and more elaborate Tutorials and How-Tos.

 Additional information and resources can also be collected from